Helpful resources

 turning on air conditioning in an electric vehicle in hot weather

-As with the cooling system, it depends on how the air con is generated.
+As with the cooling system, it depends on how the air conditioning is generated.
 The impact is lower for electric vehicles equipped with a heat pump with reversible air conditioning.
 This system is, moreover, becoming more widespread as it consumes less energy.
 It is the gateway to driving in pleasant conditions in both summer and winter without the stress of draining your battery.

 Our tips to avoid the stress of charging in sweltering conditions